•

 I work with three ongoing field studies in Dominica, Bangladesh, and Argentina researching health, growth, and biodemography in rural and Indigenous populations.
-I have also begun working with data from the NIH National Institute of Child Health and Human Development to address disparities in reproductive and maternal health in the US.
+I have also begun working with NIH data from the National Institute of Child Health and Human Development to address disparities in reproductive and maternal health in the US.

 Monica H. Keith